openmainframeproject/cobol-programming-course/README.md

 All contributions must align with the [Open Mainframe Project contribution guidelines](https://github.com/openmainframeproject/tac/blob/master/process/contribution_guidelines.md), including having a DCO signoff on all commits.

+For full contribution requirements, please review our [guidelines](CONTRIBUTING.md).

 ## Governance

 This project is openly governed as defined in [GOVERNANCE.md](GOVERNANCE.md).